freeseek/mocha/wdl/README.md

 * To avoid SIGPIPE error 141 when piping a stream to the UNIX command `head`, we use the `|| if [[ $? -eq 141 ]]; then true; else exit $?; fi` trick
 * To avoid return error 1 when grep returns no matches, we use the `|| if [[ $? -eq 1 ]]; then true; else exit $?; fi` trick
 * To avoid return error 2 when gunzip is used on a file localized as a hard link, we use `gunzip --force`
-* From personal experience, even running a small cohort takes a minimum of ~1 hour on Terra, as there are enough housekeeping tasks that need to be run
+* Due to a numpy <a href="https://github.com/numpy/numpy/issues/10448">BUG in interp</a>, the option `period = np.inf` needs to be added when interpolating chromosome coordinates
 * Conversion from IDAT to GTC for some arrays might fail to infer gender when using IAAP CLI.
-For this reason, we use by default the IAAP CLI flag **\--gender-estimate-call-rate-threshold -0.1** (similarly to how it is done by the Broad Genomics platform)
+For this reason, we use by default the IAAP CLI flag **\--gender-estimate-call-rate-threshold -0.1** (similarly to how it is done by the Broad Genomics platform in <a href="https://github.com/broadinstitute/warp/blob/IlluminaGenotypingArray_v1.11.0/tasks/broad/IlluminaGenotypingArrayTasks.wdl">IlluminaGenotypingArrayTasks.wdl</a>)
 * Conversion from IDAT to GTC using IAAP CLI is 2-3x faster when run on multiple IDATs at once than when run individually on each IDAT (the latter being how the Broad Genomics platform runs it)
 * Conversion from IDAT to GTC for Omni5 arrays requires more than 8GB of RAM
 * Conversion of many GTC or CHP files to VCF can take a long time and be difficult to run on preemptible cloud computing, so making it hierarchical, while requiring more CPU cycles, can actually be cheaper.
 By default, up to 1,024 GTC or CHP files are converted at once